ray-project/ray/doc/source/cluster/cluster_under_construction/key-concepts.rst

     *A Ray cluster with two worker nodes.
 Each node runs Ray helper processes to facilitate distributed scheduling and memory management.
-The head node runs additional helper processes, which are highlighted.*
+The head node runs additional control processes, which are highlighted.*

 The number of worker nodes in a cluster may change with application demand, according to your Ray cluster configuration.
 This is known as *autoscaling*.
 The head node runs the :ref:`autoscaler<cluster-autoscaler-under-construction>`.

 .. note::
-    Nodes are implemented as pods when :ref:`running on Kubernetes<kuberay-index>`.
+    Ray nodes are implemented as pods when :ref:`running on Kubernetes<kuberay-index>`.

 Users can submit jobs for execution on the Ray cluster, or can interactively use the cluster by connecting to the head node and running `ray.init`.
 See